 Did you know that a growing number of organizations (such as the American Medical Association) now have policies to only hold meetings and conventions in smokefree cities?
 Check out our list of organizations with such policies!

-Smokefree dining out is now the national norm, with more than 77% of the U.S. population protected by a smokefree restaurants law.
+Smokefree dining out is now the national norm, with 77.2% of the U.S. population protected by a smokefree restaurants law.
 People from smokefree places now expect smokefree air when they travel.
 It is the national norm.